Philosopher-Man/Philosopher-Man/README.md

-# 🛡️ Oscar David Escalante Campos | Cybersecurity Enthusiast
+# 🛡️ Oscar Escalante | Cybersecurity Enthusiast

 Hello!
-I'm **Oscar David Escalante Campos**, a passionate cybersecurity enthusiast focusing on **Red Team** operations and **Pentesting**.
+I'm **Oscar Escalante**, a passionate cybersecurity enthusiast focusing on **Red Team** operations and **Pentesting**.
 With a strong foundation in Linux exploitation, networking, and security tools, I aim to protect and explore the ever-expanding digital world.

 ---